ivRodriguezCA/IRCrypto/README.md

 ### Todos

- - Receive all the hate from the Internet for creating this library in the first place
+ - Receive all the hate from the crypto experts for creating this library in the first place
  - Get some crypto experts to look at this code
  - Iterate on the first 2 points ;)
  - Error handling